Soyuz-7: Previous

+By 2020, Roscosmos had pivoted the Soyuz-7 concept to the Amur, with a new design for a reusable, methane-fueled rocket.

+Description

 In 2020, Amur is planned to be a 4.1 m-diameter two-stage-to-orbit, medium-lift vehicle of 55 m height, with a gross liftoff mass of 360 t.
 It is aimed to deliver a payload to low Earth orbit of 10.5 t, but could loft 12.5 t if the first stage is expended and not reused, as all traditional launch vehicles of the early space age were.
-Amur will launch from the Vostochny Cosmodrome in the Russian Far East.
+Amur is planned to launch from the Vostochny Cosmodrome in the Russian Far East.

-The first stage of the rocket will use grid fins to assist with attitude control during atmospheric reentry and is planned to be powered by five RD-0169A methane-oxygen engines, which are currently being developed at the Chemical Automatics Design Bureau.
+The first stage of the rocket will use grid fins to assist with attitude control during atmospheric reentry and is planned to be powered by five RD-0169A methalox engines, which, as of 2020, were under development at the Chemical Automatics Design Bureau.

-The long-term target is for most of the engines to fire 100 times, but the center engine, reignited for descent through the atmosphere and again for landing operations which will include extending landing legs, will be aimed to eventually reach a life expectancy of 300 engine firings.
+The long-term target is for most of the engines to fire 100 times, but the center engine, reignited for descent through the atmosphere and again for landing operations with landing legs, will be aimed to eventually reach a life expectancy of 300 engine firings.